matplotlib/matplotlib/doc/users/recipes.rst

-Our next example computes two populations of random walkers with a different mean and standard deviation of the normal distributions from which there steps are drawn.
+Our next example computes two populations of random walkers with a different mean and standard deviation of the normal distributions from which the steps are drawn.
 We use shared regions to plot +/- one standard deviation of the mean position of the population.
 Here the alpha channel is useful, not just aesthetic.

 .. plot::
    :include-source:

+   import matplotlib.pyplot as plt import numpy as np

    Nsteps, Nwalkers = 100, 250
    t = np.arange(Nsteps)

-   # an Nsteps x Nwalkers array of random walk steps
+   # an (Nsteps x Nwalkers) array of random walk steps
    S1 = 0.002 + 0.01*np.random.randn(Nsteps, Nwalkers)
    S2 = 0.004 + 0.02*np.random.randn(Nsteps, Nwalkers)

-   # an Nsteps x Nwalkers array of random walker positions
+   # an (Nsteps x Nwalkers) array of random walker positions
    X1 = S1.cumsum(axis=0)
    X2 = S2.cumsum(axis=0)